Video: Martin Brodeur owns many key career goalie records

 Video: Brodeur caps off sequence with awesome paddle stop

 But let's stop here and talk about the elephant in the rink, namely, the Devils' famously stupefying defensive game, which, for much of Brodeur's career, limited opposing teams' shots and quality scoring chances.
-Critics railed against them -- to which the coach who brought the neutral zone trap to New Jersey, Jacques Lemaire, replied at the press conference following the Devils' sweep of the Detroit Red Wings for the Cup in '95, "Tough."
+Critics railed against them -- to which the coach who brought the neutral zone trap to New Jersey, Jacques Lemaire, replied at the press conference following the Devils' sweep of the Detroit Red Wings for the Cup on June 24, "Tough."

 Much as Lemaire felt no need to apologize, neither should Brodeur's supporters.
 It can be just as difficult to play goalie facing 20 shots a game as when you face 45, and in some ways even more difficult.